Integrating SSO with Your App

 exp, has not passed.

-For PCF v2.2 and later, when making an authorization code, password, or implicit grant request, a login hint can be provided so that the end user is automatically redirected to the appropriate IDP.
+When you make an authorization code, password or implicit grant request, a login hint can be provided so that the end user is automatically redirected to the appropriate identity provider.

 An encoded JSON string containing